 For those of you who are wondering what positive psychology is, then you should read my article on it by clicking here.
 But to save time, let me briefly sum it up.

 This simple definition was provided by Peterson (2008).
-Positive psychology is the scientific approach to studying our thoughts, behaviours, and feeling, with a focus on our strengths rather than the weaknesses.
+Positive psychology is the scientific approach to studying our thoughts, behaviours, and feelings, with a focus on our strengths rather than our weaknesses.
 The aim is to move away from solely focusing on moving people from struggling up to “normal”, and instead take people up to “great”.

 Basically, it’s an approach that wants to work with people who don’t really have any issues and are getting by feeling their ok selves, intending to lift them to a better state of being.
 And what’s good for the goose is good for the gander.
 The same positive psychology methods and interventions can also help people who are struggling with their mental health and wellbeing.